lokhandemm/Android-Studio_Programming-Lab/README.md

 - Sample projects demonstrating key Android development concepts.
 - Code examples for hands-on learning.

+# Projects

+## Expense Calculator
+A simple application that helps track daily expenses and manage budgets efficiently.
+Built using [technology stack].

+## BMI Calculator
+A web-based tool that calculates the Body Mass Index (BMI) based on user inputs (weight and height).
+It provides health status suggestions based on the calculated BMI.
+Built using [technology stack].

 ## Prerequisites:

 Before getting started, ensure you have the following: